 Historical Context: Pyramids Through Time

 Pyramids have captivated humanity for millennia, serving as tombs, temples, and symbols of power.
 The most famous examples are, of course, the Egyptian pyramids, which are square pyramids.
-However, rectangular pyramids have also appeared in various cultures throughout history, though less prominently.
+Even so, rectangular pyramids have also appeared in various cultures throughout history, though less prominently.
 Understanding their construction required a practical knowledge of geometry and volume calculation, even if the builders didn't express it in modern mathematical notation.

 The ancient Egyptians, for example, used empirical methods and approximations to determine the volume of materials needed for their monumental projects.
 While they may not have explicitly stated the formula V = (1/3) * l * w * h, their engineering feats demonstrate a deep intuitive understanding of the underlying principles.